Start planning your trip

 What is a Miko?

-Miko, or shrine maiden, is the name of a type of priest working at a Japanese shrine; specifically, young female priests.
+Miko, or shrine maiden, is the name of a type of priest working at a Japanese Shinto shrine.
+A miko typically refers to as young female priests.

-From time immemorial, miko have been performing kagura (sacred dances), conducting exorcisms, doing divinations, acting as oracles, working as spirit mediums and channeling spirits, and carrying out various other functions as required of them at their given shrine.
+For centuries, miko have performed kagura (sacred dances for entertaining and satisfying the Shinto deities), conducted exorcisms, practiced divinations, acted oracles.
+Believed to posses magical powers, they also worked as spirit mediums, channeling spirits, and carried out various other functions as required of them at their given shrine.

-In modern times, however, miko are essentially tasked with performing kagura and other ritual dances, as well as aiding the priests of the shrine in their functions.
+Today, however, miko are tasked with performing kagura and other ritual dances during special occasions and aid the priests of the shrine in their functions.
+You will often see miko selling omamori, or good luck charms, or omikuji paper fortunes, at the shrine office windows.

-Although it is usually written with the characters for ‘medium’ and ‘woman’, miko may also be referred to as miko (神子, written with the characters for 'god' and 'child'), maihime (a title referring to the miko's role of performing sacred dances), and mikanko (meaning "sacred child").
+In Japanese, miko is usually written with the characters for "medium" and "woman" as 巫女.
+However, miko may also be referred as 神子, written with the characters for "god" and "child." 舞姫, or "maihime" is also another word to describe miko (it refers to the miko's role of performing sacred dances). 大御巫, "o-mikanko" is another word for miko, essentially meaning "sacred child."

 How Do You Become a Miko?

-Essentially, the only requirements that must be fulfilled in order to become a miko are to be of sound mind and body and to be a young, unmarried female.
-The retirement age of a miko is in their mid to late twenties.
-Honshoku Miko who have reached this age wear pine needle green or deep navy blue hakama, or over-pants, and do clerical work or act as kagura instructors to the younger miko.
+Essentially, the only requirements to that must be fulfilled in order to become a miko are to be of sound mind and body and to be a young, unmarried female, as the retirement age of a miko is in their mid to late twenties.
+Full-time miko who have reached this age are called Honshoku Miko (principle shrine maidens) and wear pine needle green or deep navy blue hakama, or over-pants, and do clerical work or act as kagura instructors to the younger miko.

-During the New Year celebrations or at other especially busy times of year, many shrines find themselves in need of extra assistance; in these cases they will often hire seasonal workers, which are known as assistant workers or helpers.
+During the New Year celebrations or at other especially busy times of year, many shrines find themselves in need of extra assistance.
+During these seasons, they will often hire seasonal workers and miko to help out.
 And with many shrines seeing an increase in the number of international visitors recently, miko who can speak English are also becoming more prevalent.

 Can You Experience Being a Miko?

-Amagasaki Ebisu Shrine in Amagasaki, Hyogo prefecture has a program especially for visitors to Japan called the Miko Experience (reservations required), wherein travelers may learn more about shrines, Shinto and Japanese culture in general.
+Amagasaki Ebisu Shrine in Amagasaki, Hyogo Prefecture has a program especially for visitors to Japan called the Miko Experience (reservations required), wherein travelers may learn more about shrines, Shinto and Japanese culture in general.
 Some large, famous shrines recently have also begun to offer miko experiences or part-time work for visitors to Japan as well.
-And with the Tokyo Olympics fast approaching and many more travelers heading to its shrines, many locations in the greater Tokyo area are beginning to implement miko experiences and other activities designed with visitors to Japan in mind.
+Many locations in the greater Tokyo area are beginning to implement miko experiences and other activities designed with visitors to Japan in mind.
 If you are interested in taking part in these cultural experiences, please take a look online for them.